svenlange2/Ryzen-5800x3d-linux-undervolting/README.md

   -f, --force           Force positive offset if you really want to risk burning your CPU.
 ```

 3. The tool gives yu ability to see and write the PBO curve offsets on the fly.
-The corecount enables writng the offset to all the hardware cpus cores.
+The corecount enables writng the offset to all the hardware cpu cores.
 On 5800x3d you have 8 cores (other 8 are virtual hyperthreading counterparts).
 So in my case Ill use it like this:

 ```pwsh
 sudo python3 ruv.py -c 8 -o -30